iRobotEducation/create3_docs/docs/lessons/pwp/sound-off-1-2.md

 # Sound Off, 1-2
 ## Details
-Code your Create 3 Robot to play musical tones and respond to button presses and other sensor input.
+Code your Create® 3 Robot to play musical tones and respond to button presses and other sensor input.
 ### Downloads and Resources
 * [PDF: Sound Off, 1-2 Activity Sheet](./Create3-Sound_Off.pdf)